LogoOsome

 You can set up a wholly-owned subsidiary company in Hong Kong (i.e. 100% foreign ownership).
 This business structure is often preferred for entrepreneurs or investors who are looking to start and run a business for the long-term in Hong Kong.

-How To Register a Subsidiary Company in Hong Kong
+How to register a Subsidiary Company in Hong Kong

 1. Submit incorporation application to the Companies Registry (together with application for Business Registration Certificate)